Texas State Representative (Fmr)

 Dr. Williams has been extensively involved with and an important contributor through her church, Wesley United Methodist, and a variety of national, state and local community efforts.
 These include being: Past President and Member of the Board for the Association For Compensatory Educators of Texas; National Committee Member of Delta Sigma Theta Sorority, Inc; Founding Member and Treasurer of the Town Lake Chapter of The Links, Incorporated; Member and Secretary of the A+ Federal Credit Union Supervisory Committee , past member of the A+ Federal Credit Union Foundation Board and recently appointed A+ Federal Credit Union Board Member; a Member of the Austin Alliance of Black School Educators; past Board Member, National Association of Federal Education Program Administrators; past Board Member of the Communities In Schools of Central Texas and current member of the Advisory Committee; past Co-chair of the YWCA Women of Achievement Award Banquet; Co-chair of the Southwest Regional Conference and recent Summit; Protocol Co-chair Delta Sigma Theta Sorority, Inc. ; Board Member, UT Neighborhood Longhorn Program; newly appointed charter member of the Seedling Foundation Advisory Council; member of the Boys and Girls Scholarship Committee; Advisor, Travis County Special Fund; and Treasurer for the Western Area Cluster Conference Committee, The Links, Inc.

-Dan became Seedling’s Executive Director in August 2018 and brings 22 years of nonprofit management experience.
+Dan became Seedling’s Executive Director in August 2017 with 21 years of nonprofit management experience.
 Dan has helped the Board of Directors to develop a strategic plan that will grow Seedling to 1000 children served by the 2024-25 school year and to increase the depth of services and resources for children of incarcerated parents.

 Dan served as the Executive Director of the Children’s Advocacy Center in Denton County for 15 years.
 Dan led an organization of 29 staff members and 37 partner agencies to provide justice, safety, and healing for abused children.
 During Dan’s tenure, the Children’s Advocacy Center was selected as the Inaugural Nonprofit of the Year by the Chamber of Commerce in Southern Denton County.
 Dan also collaborated with Jenna Quinn and State Representative Tan Parker on the passing of Jenna’s Law, which served as the catalyst for Children’s Advocacy Centers in Texas to add education to their service delivery.